Last Updated on January 31, 2023

 I paid $449 (+tax) for the basic package which included the drone, a USB cable, 1 battery, a carry box and 1 spare set of propellors.
 It DOESN’T come with an SD card, but it uses the same as the GoPro so I had plenty of spares.
 The next package up was $699 but included a shoulder bag, a remote control, a second battery, a battery charger and propellor guards.

 Without a controller, the drone is operated and flown through an app on a smartphone or tablet.
-TYPICALLY my iPhone is too old (5C…but it works with the 5S) and so is my iPod (generation 5…it works with the 6th gen which I’m actually getting for Christmas).
-Some pilots like to use tablets for the bigger screen but I actually like the fact I can control it with something small.
-The only problem I might come up against is just how high it can go, it gets a bigger range with the controller.
-According to the stat panel on my iPod the highest height range is 50 metres.
-This was the highest I could get it to go using just a phone during a particular flight…
+TYPICALLY my iPhone is too old (5C…but it works with the 5S) but it works on my 6th Generation iPod (has to be a 6th gen or newer).
+Some pilots like to use tablets for the bigger screen but I actually like the fact I can control it with something small, this works great for travel.